 Regular meetings of the Board of Directors shall be held at least quarterly when at least five (5) days written notice has been given, unless such day falls on a legal holiday, in which event the regular meeting shall be held at the same hour and place on the next business day.

 Special meetings of the Board of Directors may be called by the President or by vote of the majority of the Board of Directors upon four (4) days notice, and such meetings shall be held at the place, within or without the State of California, designated by the person or persons calling the meeting, and in the absence of such designation, at the principal office of the corporation.

 Sec.
 11. Notice of Meetings

 Regular meetings of the Board of Directors may be held without notice.
-Special meetings of the Board of Directors shall be held upon four (4) days’ notice by first-class mail or forty-eight (48) hours’ notice delivered personally or by telephone or telegraph.
-If sent by mail or telegraph, the notice shall be deemed delivered on its deposit in the mails or on its delivery to the telegraph company.
+Special meetings of the Board of Directors shall be held upon four (4) days’ notice by first-class mail or forty-eight (48) hours’ notice delivered personally or by telephone or email.
+If sent by regular mail or email, the notice shall be deemed delivered on its deposit in the U. S. Postal Service or by acknowledgement from the email recipient.
 Such notices shall be addressed to each director at the address shown on the books of the corporation.
 Notice of the time and place of holding an adjourned meeting need not be given to absent directors if the time and place of the adjourned meeting are fixed at the meeting adjourned and if such adjourned meeting is held no more than twenty-four (24) hours from the time of the original meeting.
 Notice shall be given of any adjourned regular or special meeting to directors absent from the original meeting if the adjourned meeting is held more than twenty-four (24) hours from the time of the original meeting.